-ALS - Columbia uses advanced and specialized instruments for its analytical testing capabilities.
+ALS Environmental uses advanced and specialized instruments for its analytical testing capabilities.
 Below are examples of some the instruments we use and examples of its application in the laboratory.

 Gas Chromatography (GC)